Techniques for learning sparse Pauli-Lindblad noise models: Applications of the Pauli rotation twirl

 \section{Applications of the Pauli rotation twirl}

 In preparation for basis selection, discussed in Section~\ref{Sec:BasisSelection}, we now consider two applications of the Pauli rotation twirl.
 The first application shapes Pauli channels by averaging certain fidelities and relies on nested twirling with different twirl sets $\mathcal{J}$.
+Doing so reduces the number of unique Pauli fidelities that need to be learned and allows us to reduce the number of measurement bases used to learn the sparse Pauli-Lindblad noise model.
 The second application concerns the design of single-qubit correction sequences in learning circuits to enable extraction of individual channel fidelities.
 In both applications we fix $\theta = \pi/2$.